shidel/FDI/README.md

     locations to check later.
 Might not.
 We will see.

     Cannot actually install from folder, SYS transfer fails.
-This could be worked around but, but I'm not going to bother.
+This could be worked around.
+But, I'm not going to bother anytime soon.